Skip to content

 1. Select the element

-Browse through the Add panel categories to find the element you want to add.
-The Basics
+Browse through the Add Element panel to find the element you want.
+Open All for native elements like text, buttons, and forms.

 2. Drag and drop